zhengtaoxiao/Single-Cell-Metabolic-Landscape/README.md

 Requirements
 ------------
+The required R packages can be installed using below command:

 ``` bash
 Rscript install_requiredPackages.R
 ```
-Download and read the dataset
+Download and read the datasets
 -----------------------------
 ``` bash
 cd "1-ReadData"